ChainAgnostic/CAIPs/CAIPs/caip-319.md

 ## Simple Summary

-CAIP-X defines a JSON-RPC method for a wallet to send notifications to a caller in a specified context defined by a valid [scopeObject][CAIP-217] and, optionally, tagged with a [sessionId][CAIP-171] for maintaining session continuity.
+CAIP-319 defines a JSON-RPC method for a wallet to send notifications to a caller in a specified context defined by a valid [scopeObject][CAIP-217] and, optionally, tagged with a [sessionId][CAIP-171] for maintaining session continuity.